Cornelius (Planet of the Apes): Behind the scenes

 Cornelius first appeared in 1963 in Pierre Boulle's novel La Planète des singes (known in English as Planet of the Apes).

 During a 1966 makeup test for the original film, actor James Brolin portrayed Cornelius, alongside Linda Harrison (later to play Nova) as Zira and Edward G. Robinson as Dr. Zaius.
 Actor Roddy McDowall was later cast to play Cornelius in the film.

 In 1970, during the filming of the movie's sequel Beneath the Planet of the Apes, McDowall was unavailable to reprise his role as Cornelius, as he was busy directing the film Tam Lin.
 David Watson was instead cast to portray Cornelius; McDowall still appeared in the film by way of archive footage from the first film played at the beginning.
 For the next film, 1971's Escape from the Planet of the Apes, McDowall reprised his role.
 The film sees Cornelius and Zira, along with colleague Dr. Milo, escaping the destruction of Earth in the prior film by travelling back in time to the 1970s in Taylor’s spacecraft.
 Although Cornelius died at the end of the film, McDowall would go on to play Cornelius’s son, Caesar, in the next two films, Conquest of the Planet of the Apes and Battle for the Planet of the Apes, as well as Galen in the TV series.

 Legacy

 Cornelius has become one of the most well-known and iconic characters in the Planet of the Apes franchise, and has appeared on much merchandise.
+Decades later, McDowell said in an interview, "Cornelius was actually a dull sort of character, though he was stronger in Escape because the film had more humor ....
+Actually with the first film, Cornelius has very little to do in it.
+He's more or less a true blue Sam.
+Zira's a much more electric character.
+She's the one with the humor and the sort of teasing.
+I didn't mind that, because as it evolved, when we were doing Planet, the 'total' was the thing that fascinated me.
+I thought that Frank Schaffner's managing of that film was fantastic.
+Because, after all, nobody ever tried that before.
+But to be an actor in the first film was entirely different than being an actor in the third, fourth, and fifth."
 He also inspired the later character of Galen in the Planet of the Apes TV series, also played by Roddy McDowall.
 Caesar, in both Battle for the Planet of the Apes and the reboot trilogy, has a son named Cornelius in honor of McDowall’s character.